Slideshow image

 2 Comments

-Rachel Miller 11 months ago
+Rachel Miller over 1 year ago

 I like to listen to the Bible.
 I’ve gone through the Bible a number of times that way using a number of different translations.
 I feel like I have a great “big picture” view of the Bible from doing that.
 But there is a time and a place for deeper study.
 This is where I have struggled in the past.
 I get distracted easily.
 I knew exactly what the story was talking about with the difference of seeing Vs observing.
 I have really liked listening in on the study times with the teens at Camp connect where we have made observations and then responded to them.
 Taking into account context of the passage, who it was written to, things like that.
 It’s quite simple really but so important.
 It’s a life journey.
 That’s for sure.

-Mark Miller 11 months ago
+Mark Miller over 1 year ago

 Continuing with the basketball game analogy, no one can sit down for the first time and “observe” the game without first having some level of teaching that lays the foundation for going beyond just “seeing”.
 We must sit under the instruction of others first in order to gain an understanding of the mechanics.
 And then, we must put those lessons into practice in order to become good at it.
 For myself, I too often fail in terms of practice.
 It is very easy to be content with just listening to others share and teach.
 Obviously this can be dangerous if you don’t have sufficient discernment to recognize if what you are hearing is solid or not.
 Furthermore, with the vast amount of information constantly available now, I wonder if we spend more time on the defensive and miss hearing what God has to say.